-Justice & Mercy
+Justice & Rehabilitation

-Get the Information You Need to Move Forward.
+Get the Information You Need to Move Forward

 "The professors put forth more work than they truly need to in order for their students to succeed.
 CJ will give you a different perspective on the world that we live in and how we are gaining the tools to go out and change it."- Brian Soles, Criminal Justice Major, Class of 2014